ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 docs directory
 ---------------

-Keep general documentation for the collection here.
-Plugins and modules still keep their specific documentation embedded as Python docstrings.
+Put general documentation for the collection here.
+Keep the specific documentation for plugins and modules embedded as Python docstrings.
 Use the ``docs`` folder to describe how to use the roles and plugins the collection provides, role requirements, and so on.
-Currently we are looking at Markdown as the standard format for documentation files, but this is subject to change.
+Use markdown and do not add subfolders.

 Use ``ansible-doc`` to view documentation for plugins inside a collection: